 Respite vouchers let caregivers hire another person to temporarily care for their loved ones.
 The Lifespan Respite Grant Voucher program provides respite services for caregivers who do not qualify for other respite programs.

 - Is 18 or older and is a full-time, unpaid caregiver; or,

 - Is a grandparent or other relative age 54 or younger raising a child as a full-time parent; and,

-- Does not receive respite services or payments from other programs including, but not limited to foster care, Family Support Assistance Payment, OAA Title III-E, ODMHSAS Systems of Care funding, or a DHS Child Care Subsidy.
+- Does not receive respite services or payments from other programs including, but not limited to foster care, Family Support Assistance Payment, OAA Title III-E, or ODMHSAS Systems of Care funding.

 The Care Receiver is an Oklahoma resident: